 Generally speaking, most management training doesn’t occur until that person has been in a management role for ten years.
 Wow!
 So, what happens during that first ten years?
-Unprepared managers could be damaging their careers, the careers of the employees who report to them, and the organization itself.
+Unprepared managers could damage their careers, the careers of the employees who report to them, and the organization itself.

-Without proper training and development, sixty percent of new managers fail or underperform in their first two years.
+With proper training and development, sixty percent of new managers succeed or underperform in their first two years.
 So how can managers properly engage with employees if the managers aren’t prepared for their positions?

-Managers need training and development, not just when they’re new to the position, but on an on-going basis.
+Managers need training and development, not just when they’re new to the position, but on an ongoing basis.
 They need to learn how to set goals and define accountability.
 They must learn how to adapt their leadership style to the needs of their employees.
-They need to forge long-lasting relationships where their employees learn to trust them and work collaboratively with them.
+They must forge long-lasting relationships where their employees learn to trust and work collaboratively with them.
 Finally, managers must learn when to interact with employees when things are going well and when they’re not going well.
 Employees need positive and critical feedback.
 These are learned skills.

 Don’t merely stop at basic training for management.
 Your managers need to have on-going professional development training.
 The roles of managers in today’s workforce are becoming more complicated.
 Continue to train managers in their skill sets for their jobs but also add in professional training and development in leadership, soft skills, communication, and other training fitting your organization or industry.